MrSquid25/SLAE/Assignment 4/README.md

 What to do:

-+Create a custom encoding scheme like the “InserSon Encoder” we showed you.
+⋅⋅*Create a custom encoding scheme like the “InserSon Encoder” we showed you.

-+PoC with using execve-stack as the shellcode to encode with your schema and execute.
+⋅⋅*PoC with using execve-stack as the shellcode to encode with your schema and execute.

 Solution:
   1) Compile execve-stack.nasm and obtain the shellcode by running objdump.